Seasawher/mathlib4-help/docs/commands.md

 The optional `approximately` keyword rounds down the heartbeats to the nearest thousand.
 This helps make the tests more stable to small changes in heartbeats.
 To use this functionality, use `#count_heartbeats approximately in cmd`.

+`cmd` is elaborated with `Elab.async` disabled: with async elaboration, theorem bodies are elaborated in a separate task, whose heartbeats would otherwise not be counted.

 ## \#count_heartbeats
 Defined in: `Mathlib.Linter.CountHeartbeats.countHeartbeats`